KOTOR-Community-Portal/mod-builds/content/k2/full.md

 :::note
 Installation Instructions
 :   Download the .tpc variant of the mod.
-Delete DAN_MWFl.tpc, DAN_NEW1.tpc and DAN_wall03.tpc before moving to your Override.
+Delete DAN_birds.tpc, DAN_MWFl.tpc, DAN_NEW1.tpc and DAN_wall03.tpc before moving to your Override.
 :::

 ___